SitecorePowerShell/Book/authoring-reports.md

 The **Authorable Reports** module includes reports such as *Index Viewer* and *Rules based report* that provide input dialogs to help make the reports dynamic.

+**Examples:**
+* Turn Your Sitecore Powershell Reports into Applications with Action Scripts

 #### Static Reports